-From Renee on March 11th, 2008 in CalFinder News
+From Brittany Mauriss on March 11, 2008 in CalFinder News

 We’ve got one particular cover to show off, belonging to a prestigious voice in the remodeling industry: This Old House.
 Our CTO, Dean, is very familiar with the home that graces TOH’s March 2008 cover, along with an 8-page spread.
 The Newport Beach cottage belongs to his parents, Steve and Janet Dowd, who recently left a much bigger property in Laguna Hills in favor of a simpler lifestyle.
 In the process, they exchanged nearly 4,000 square feet for less than half the wiggle room, and the space saving solutions they incorporated were ingenious enough to make headlines.